How Anime Made Me Love My Full Black Self

 I grew up in Thousand Oaks, California.
-The palm trees were tall, Malibu was a 40-minute drive down the 101 freeway, and the population was less than 2% Black.
-Meanwhile, I was 100% Black.
-I stifled my Blackness with keratin treatments that straightened my afro, frilly clothing that cloaked my athletic build, and white pop culture that applauded the antithesis of my identity.
+The palm trees were tall, Malibu was a 40-minute drive down Route 101 and the population was less than 2% Black.
+Meanwhile I was 100% Black.
+I stifled my Blackness with keratin treatments that straightened my afro, frilly clothing that cloaked my athletic build and white pop culture that applauded the antithesis of my identity.
 My only non-white influence was my biggest secret: anime.

-Although technically a Japanese art style, anime in the West colloquially refers to Japanese animation with vivid graphics, distinctive characters, and fantastical themes.
+Although technically a Japanese art style, anime in the West colloquially refers to Japanese animation with vivid graphics, distinctive characters and fantastical themes.
 I became infatuated with the genre-not-genre when I was 10.
 Watching just one episode of Naruto with my older brother after soccer practice had me hooked.
-In hindsight, it wasn’t the show’s melodramatic fights or thought-provoking plots that made my heart race; it was the rush of representation.
-The villains had voluminous hair, side characters popped with main character energy, and the protagonist was often a child with the odds stacked against him.
+In hindsight, it wasn’t the show’s melodramatic fights or thought-provoking plots that made my heart race; it was the rush of rush of representation.
+The villains had voluminous hair, side characters popped with main character energy and the protagonist was often a child with the odds stacked against him.
 It was both captivating and confusing.
-Naruto Uzumaki, a 12-year-old ninja from Japan, neither looked nor sounded anything like me but his essence reminded me so much of me.
+Naruto Uzumaki, a 12-year-old ninja from Japan, neither looked nor sounded anything like me but his essence reminded me so much of…me.
 Or at least, a version of me that I wanted to be.
 He was my hero.

 Advertisement